MediaComem/docker-brownbag/README.md

 root@e07f81d7941d:/#
 ```

+This time, you are running a Bash shell, which is a long running command.
+The process running the
+shell will not stop until you manually type `exit` in the shell, so the container is not stopping
+either.

 You have a new command line prompt, indicating that you are within the container.
 You can now run
 any command you want within the running container: